Dutch project aims to make offshore work smarter and safer, without the need for expensive hardware

 A contract for a ship such as a service operation vessel (SOV) usually specifies a level of performance in a specific sea state.
-For connections to offshore wind turbines, that is typically a significant wave height (Hs) of 3 m, but as MO4 founder Mark Paalvast explains, offshore operations are so complex and subject to so many variables, and vessels and equipment so diverse, that it may not always be possible for an owner to meet contractual requirements.
+For connections to offshore wind turbines, that is typically a significant wave height (Hs) of 3 m, but as MO4 founder Mark Paalvast explains, offshore operations are so complex and subject to so many variables, and vessels and equipment are so diverse, that it may not always be possible for an owner to meet contractual requirements.

 There are times he says, when although Hs 3 m is specified, it may not be possible to transfer technicians from a vessel to a turbine.
 Equally, at other times, it would be possible to safely undertake a transfer in Hs 3.4 m.
 The question is, how is the master of a vessel, the ship’s dynamic positioning (DP) operator and the gangway operator to know exactly what is and is not possible, however experienced they might be?

 That is where a digital twin of a vessel, developed by MO4 which specialises in ship motion forecasting, comes in.
 In an earlier phase of their work together, the partners in the Offshore Operational Advisory System (OOAS) project developed a digital twin that formed the basis of a decision support system, based on predicted ship motions and workability derived from wave characteristics.
 The project was a success, but as Mr Paalvast explains, it demonstrated the need for more complex sea state characterisation and the inclusion of non-linear responses of a vessel, such as those from its DP system, anti-roll tank and gangway.

 “A digital twin could help with operational planning, identifying weather windows and landing zones and determining optimal headings”